-- General - Computers are not to be used for purposes other than note-taking, unless instructed to do so. - Exams are closed book, closed notes.
+- Computers are not to be used for purposes other than note-taking, unless instructed to do so. - Exams are closed book, closed notes.
 All you will need are pens or pencils. - The weekly coverage might change as it depends on the progress of the class.
-You are responsible for checking the syllabus and D2L for assignment due dates. - No makeup exams will be given.
+You are responsible for checking the syllabus/D2L/your email/in-class announcements for assignment due dates.

-• Notes
+Notes

 - I do not distribute my lecture notes.
 I will ask you to do practice problems during class.
 Bringing a notebook and pencil to work these out is a good idea. - You are responsible for obtaining the notes from lecture.
-If you must miss lecture for any reason, please get the notes from a classmate. - Assignments
+If you must miss lecture for any reason, please get the notes from a classmate.